I ate up Julie Bogart’s recent book, The Brave Learner: Finding Everyday Magic in Homeschool, Learning and Life.

 She says, “Once kids realize that paper is a safe place for thought exploration, they learn how to craft their writing into satisfying finished products.
 Writing becomes a safe playground instead of an intimidating foreign country.
 Brave Writer products and classes lead you through all the steps from thought–origination to published writing.”

-That’s why her writing company is geared for homeschool families that are willing to step outside the box, or the textbook, or the workbooks, and be Brave Writers.
+That’s why her writing company is geared toward homeschool families that are willing to step outside the box, or the textbook, or the workbooks, and be Brave Writers.

 I have always encouraged personal journaling every morning as my kids begin their day.
 I never check grammar, punctuation, or spelling as I almost rarely come across their journal entries and since this is their spirit on paper, it is confidentially theirs.
 I know how journaling has benefited me: I understand myself better and have learned to own my feelings and process my thoughts.’

-Language arts implies there is an art to learning language.
+Language arts implies there is an art to learning the language.

 Chekhov wisely advised, “…be very brief and relevant…one ought to seize upon the little particulars, group them in such a way that, in reading, when you shut your eyes, you get a picture.“